datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

       install (ok: 1)
       save (ok: 1)

+.. findoutmore:: Why do I add the pipeline as a subdataset?

+   You could also add and configure the container using ``datalad containers-add`` to the top-most dataset.
+   This solution makes the container less usable, though.
+   If you have more than one application for a container, keeping it as a standalone dataset can guarantee easier reuse.
+   For an example on how to create such a dataset yourself, please checkout the Findoutmore in  :ref:`pipelineenki` in the real-life walk-through in the next section.

 The analysis aims to process the ``rawdata`` with a pipeline from ``containers`` and collect the outcomes in the toplevel ``parallel_analysis`` dataset -- FAIRly and in parallel, using ``datalad containers-run``.

 One way to conceptualize the workflow is by taking the perspective of a single compute job.
 This job consists of whatever you may want to parallelize over.
+For an arbitrary example, say your raw data contains continuous moisture measurements in the Arctic, taken over the course of 10 years.
+Each file in your dataset contains the data of a single day.
+You are interested in a daily aggregate, and are therefore parallelizing across files -- each compute job will run an analysis pipeline on one datafile.

 .. findoutmore:: What are common analysis types to parallelize over?

    The key to using a job scheduler and parallelization is to break down an analysis into smaller, loosely coupled computing tasks that can be distributed across a compute cluster.
-   Among common analysis setups that are suitable for parallelization are computations that can be split into several analysis that each run on one subset of the data -- such one or some out of many subjects, acquisitions, or files.
+   Among common analysis setups that are suitable for parallelization are computations that can be split into several analysis that each run on one subset of the data -- such as one (or some) out of many subjects, acquisitions, or files.
    The large computation "preprocess 200 subjects" can be split into 200 times the job "preprocess 1 subject", for example.
-   Commonly parallelized computations are also analyses that need to be ran with a range of different parameters, where each parameter configuration can constitute one job.
+   In simulation studies, a commonly parallelized task concerns analyses that need to be ran with a range of different parameters, where each parameter configuration can constitute one job.
-   The latter type of parallelization is for example the case in simulation studies.

-Say your raw data contains continuous moisture measurements in the Arctic, taken over the course of 10 years.
-Each file in your dataset contains the data of a single day.
-You are interested in a daily aggregate, and are therefore parallelizing across files -- each compute job will run an analysis pipeline on one datafile.

 What you will submit as a job with a job scheduler is not a ``datalad containers-run`` call, but a shell script that contains all relevant data analysis steps.
-Using `shell <https://en.wikipedia.org/wiki/Shell_script>`_ as the language for this script is a straight-forward choice as it allows you to script the DataLad workflow just as you would type it into your terminal, but other languages (e.g., using :ref:`DataLad's Python API <python>` or system calls in languages such as Matlab) would work as well.
+Using `shell <https://en.wikipedia.org/wiki/Shell_script>`_ as the language for this script is a straight-forward choice as it allows you to script the DataLad workflow just as you would type it into your terminal.
+Other languages (e.g., using :ref:`DataLad's Python API <python>` or system calls in languages such as Matlab) would work as well, though.

 **Building the job**: